luridovet/Flappy-Bird/README.md

 # Neuroevolution
 A basic implementation of the generative learning algorithm to make these birds fly better than humans would!
+Press 'l' to load an already evolved bird.